6 outdoor play activities for toddlers

-And when the weather's good, and they can finally spend more time outside, there's a whole world for them to explore.
-Here are some fun nature-inspired activities that will keep them occupied in the fresh air for hours on end.
+Toddlers learn by exploring.
+So when the weather's good, and they can finally spend more time outside, there's a whole new world for them to adventure around in.
+Try these fun nature-inspired activities that will keep them occupied in the fresh air for hours on end.

 Kids love rocks.
-The endless sizes, shapes, colours, and even textures, from craggy flint to smooth pebbles.
-Spend some time collecting pretty rocks, large and small, in a basket, and then sort them out according to size, near the spot that you're building the rock garden.
+The endless sizes, shapes, colours and textures, from craggy flint to smooth pebbles.
+So help them to collect rocks of all shapes and sizes in a bucket, and then lay them out, sorting according to size.

 Dig some of the larger rocks into the soil, then pile them up so they're stable, and pot in some alpine plants or succulents for a colourful effect.
 Your little one will see it as their own magical garden.